YixiongDing/UniMelb-Study-Materials/Distributed System/2018 Sample Exam.md

 ##### B) Write a multithreaded Java program that responds to remote clients’ requests for meaning of words stored in a Dictionary.
 If a client program sends a message “King” to the server, the server program responds back with the meaning of word “King” by retrieving it from the dictionary (as a string).
 Use Java Sockets for communication between clients and the server.
 [5]

+#### Question 4:

+##### A) Write a simple CORBA program that demonstrates the invocation of remote object services.
+For example, when a client sends a message “Hello”, the server responds with “Hi There!”.
+[5]

+##### B) Write a simple RMI program that demonstrates the invocation of remote object services.
+For example, when a client sends a message “Ping”, the server responds with “Pong”.
+[5]